Peierls substitution for magnetic Bloch bands: The effective Hamiltonian as a pseudodifferential operator

 Combining the unitary maps $U^\epsi_1: \Pi^\epsi_I \mathcal{H}_\tau\to P_I \mathcal{H}_\tau$ and $U_\alpha: P_I \mathcal{H}_\tau \to \mathcal{H}_\alpha$ into

 we find that the block $ \Pi_I^{\eps} H^{\eps}_{\ro{BF}}\Pi_I^{\eps}$ of $H^{\eps}_{\ro{BF}}$ is unitarily equivalent to the effective Hamiltonian

 acting on the space $\mathcal{H}_\alpha$ of $L^2$-sections of $\bu_\alpha$.
-The remaining problem is to compute explicitly an asymptotic expension of $H^{\mathrm{eff}}_I$ in powers of $\epsi$, where the leading order term should be given by Peierls substitution,
+The remaining problem is to compute explicitly an asymptotic expansion of $H^{\mathrm{eff}}_I$ in powers of $\epsi$, where the leading order term should be given by Peierls substitution,

 with